Alopecia areata

 • Complementary & alternative medicine (CAMs).
 There is very limited evidence in the medical literature regarding alternative therapies.
 A study reviewed various types of alternative therapies has suggested that aromatherapy, which uses essentials oils, has been found to help people with alopecia areata, with significant reduction in depression and anxiety symptoms, but no true effect on hair re-growth.

 • Psychological-based treatments.
-Small studies have suggested that hypnosis and mindfulness meditation are effective for improving psychological outcomes and quality of life in patients with alopecia areata.
+Small studies have suggested that hypnosis and mindfulness meditation are effective for improving psychological wellbeing and quality of life in patients with alopecia areata.
 However, this does not have an effect to hair regrowth.

 What can I do?